A topic from the subject of Chromatography in Chemistry.

 HPLC is a powerful technique for the separation and analysis of organic compounds.
 It is widely used in various fields, including:

-• Pharmaceutical analysis: Identifying and quantifying drugs in biological samples.
+• Pharmaceutical analysis: Identifying and quantifying drugs and impurities in biological samples and formulations.

-• Food analysis: Detecting contaminants and determining nutritional content.
+• Food analysis: Detecting contaminants (pesticides, toxins) and determining nutritional content (vitamins, antioxidants).

-• Environmental analysis: Monitoring pollutants in water and soil.
+• Environmental analysis: Monitoring pollutants in water, air, and soil.

-• Forensic science: Identifying evidence from crime scenes.
+• Forensic science: Identifying drugs, explosives, and other substances from crime scenes.

 By understanding the principles and procedures involved in HPLC, students and researchers can use this technique effectively to analyze complex mixtures of compounds and gain valuable insights into their composition and properties.